lukasgolino/lukasgolino.github.io/index.md

 <p>
   <center>
     1. To act as a personal portfolio.
-Basically a place to compile code samples, projects, and experience in one, easy-to-access location.
+Essentially a place to compile code samples, projects, and experience in one, easy-to-access location.
   </center>
 </p>